Jason Steele’s favorite credit cards

 discontinued

 I’ve already mentioned that World of Hyatt is my top hotel program and this new small business card means even more opportunity to rack up those rewards.
-Right now, new cardholders can earn 60,000 points after spending $5,000 within the first three months of opening an account.
+Right now, new cardholders can earn signup_reward bonus points after you spend signup_bonus_spend_amount on purchases in your first three months from account opening.
 Free nights start at 5,000 points, so this bonus alone can gain you multiple free nights!
-What really sets this business card apart, however, is that you earn 2 bonus points in your top three spend categories each quarter through 12/31/24; after that, you’ll earn 2 bonus points in your top two categories.
+What really sets this business card apart, however, is that you earn 2 bonus points in your top three spend categories each quarter.
 That makes this rewards card incredibly flexible for a wide variety of small businesses.

 CardName